 Washington, D.C., Jan.
-14, 2016 — Continuing the growth and expansion of its Washington, D.C., office, Cozen O’Connor is pleased to announce that Nicole H. Sprinzen has joined the firm as a member of the Criminal Defense & Internal Investigations practice.
+14, 2016 — Continuing the growth and expansion of its Washington, D.C., office, Cozen O’Connor is pleased to announce that Nicole H. Sprinzen has joined the firm as a member of the White Collar Defense & Investigations practice.
 She comes to Cozen O’Connor from Akin Gump Strauss Hauer & Feld LLP and will reside in the firm’s Washington, D.C. office.
 Sprinzen was previously a prosecutor with the U.S. Department of Justice (DOJ), Criminal Division’s Fraud Section.

 At the Department of Justice, Sprinzen led criminal investigations in collaboration with the DOJ’s Antitrust Division and, in private practice, she represented clients in U.S. government investigations.
 Her investigations experience also includes representing clients doing business abroad in World Bank investigations and audits by the Integrity Vice Presidency.
 She also advised one client participating in the World Bank’s Voluntary Disclosure Program.

 An experienced trial lawyer, Sprinzen has advised a broad range of clients in multiple industries in Washington, D.C. and throughout the country.
 Her practice encompasses various significant false claims and fraud matters — prosecuting and defending clients in securities and commodities fraud cases, as well as procurement, mortgage, health care, bank fraud matters and Foreign Corrupt Practices Act cases.

 “The criminal defense field is complex and often changing,” Sprinzen said.
 “And it’s an area of law in which Cozen O’Connor thrives.
 I’m honored to be joining such an accomplished team of trial lawyers.”